Chapter 14 Summarizing Data

 • min() and max() which returns the smallest and largest value in the dataset.

 • n() which provides the number of entries in a group.
-Note you don’t specify a variable for n.
+Note you don’t specify an input variable for this function.

 Let’s see them in action: